Call Now: (646) 759-0400 | Email: email@example.com

 Prospective renters should avoid solely focusing on rent and other payment terms – other crucial office lease elements can be far more critical to the future of your business.
 It is very important to ask the following questions:

-If a lot of this sounds like a lot to remember (on top of everything else), take the time to set-up a meeting with a real estate attorney for office leases in Manhattan.
+If a lot of this sounds like a lot to remember (on top of everything else), take the time to setup a meeting with a real estate attorney for office leases in Manhattan.
 He or she will be able to cover your bases and work in your interest.
-The lawyers at Aronstam Law can take a look at the proposed lease and provide guidance based on your business’ needs.
-Call or email us today for a free, no hassle consultation.
+Aronstam Law can take a look at the proposed lease and provide guidance based on your business’ needs.